LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application-to-change-the-land-register/index.md

 ---
-title: Submit an Application to change the Land Register APIs
+title: Submit an application to change the Land Register APIs
 layout: page.njk
 versioned: true